 Download Farmers’ Market Programs

 The Emergency Food Assistance Program (EFAP) helps to provide food to more than 475 emergency food pantries across New York City.
-EFAP is a municipally funded emergency food program, and all the food the City purchases for pantries is in compliance with our City Agency Food Standards.
-Visit the Human Resource Administration’s (HRA) website or call 311 to locate the EFAP pantry nearest you.
+EFAP is a municipally funded emergency food program, and all of the food the City purchases for pantries is in compliance with the NYC Agency Food Standards.

 Healthy meals are essential for kids’ well being.
 In New York City public schools, breakfast is served in school cafeterias prior to the start of the school day to any student, at no cost.
 A nutritious lunch is also served at all schools for $1.50 per meal, or free or reduced price for families that qualify.
 Most of our students qualify for free or reduced price lunches.